fmalina/revisions-blocl/activism/reinventingorganizations.md

 An increasing number of people believe that technology alone will not save us and that a change in consciousness is needed.

-Imagine a society and a monetary system where people don’t try to accumulate wealth, and where ownership gives way to stewardship.
+Imagine a society and a monetary system where people don't try to accumulate wealth, and where ownership gives way to stewardship.

 The best way to predict the future is to create it.
 Due to the work of